Nullspace-Colombia/unray-bridge/README.md

 Img taken from https://github.com/sven1977/rllib_tutorials/blob/main/ray_summit_2021/tutorial_notebook.ipynb

 #### Understanding the environment
 As a Unray-bridge philosophy first we have to break down what the environment need.
-We have to agents that move in the same scenario, given by a 8x8 square grid.
+We have two agents that move in the same scenario, given by a 8x8 square grid.
 They can only move one no-diagonal square for each episode.
 (The reward system is defined in the image).

 Hence we got:
 - **Agent 1 and 2 Observation:** MultiDiscrete([64])